Breaking News: In a rare turn of events, Utah County will soon be graced with a religious meetinghouse!!!

 6.) speaking of money, I'm quite happy about getting 2 round trip tickets to Kansas City for $484.
 That's both tickets, round trip, under $500, after all fees and everything.
 Great day. :)

 7.)
-Fire and Ice
+Fire and Ice.

 8.)
 I have a smart phone.
 Because it's a phone.
 And it's smart.
 However, it is an iPhone, and that doesn't particularly make me look smart.